cs675-spring20-projs/lab2/README.md

 1. **Submit the electronic version**

-You hand in your lab assignment exactly as you've been letting us know your progress:
+You hand in your lab assignment exactly as you've been letting me know your progress:

 ```bash
 $ git commit -am "[you fill me in]"